 - Place old differential into the box supplied, and strap to the pallet supplied.
 You must return the pallet or you will be charged to replace it.

 - Return the old differential by TNT only, within 14 days.
 You can book in online without an account.

 Fees for labour are as follows:

-Differential Assembly where a person has already tried their best, but has fallen hard on their buttocks instead - At least $379 (Diff Lab will contact you if major problems are found)
+Differential Assembly where a person has already tried their best to DIY, but has fallen hard on their buttocks instead - $ who knows?

 LSD Installation only (LSD purchased from Diff Lab) - $199